molehair/Annoyer2/devnote.md

   - blankify not working
     - sentence: Send an email before dropping by a professor.
     - idiom: drop by
   - blankify not working
     - sentence: She propped her chin in the palm of her right hand.
     - word: prop
   - blankify not working after altering idiom
     - sentence: The place was filled with sleeping people.
 I tripped over perfect strangers on my way to the door.
     - idiom: trip on -> trip over
+  - blankify not working
+    - sentence: I'm exhausted after lugging these suitcases all the way across the city.
+    - word: lug
   - search and modifying a term doesn't display right after the operation, although it did actually.

 - todo